ReeceDevenney/Movie-Finder-Pro/README.md

 ## Movie Finder Pro

-For this project, we created a Movie Finder Pro website using two server-side APIs (IMBD-API and Watchmode).
+For this project, we created a Movie Finder Pro website using two server-side APIs (IMBd-API and Watchmode).
 Users can enter a movie title and receive recommendations of similar movies with a movie poster, basic description, and a list of streaming platforms where the movies are available.
 Users can save movie titles to their Favorites profile by using the favorite button.

 View our project on Github: https://reecedevenney.github.io/Movie-Finder-Pro/

 ## Challenges

+One challenge our group faced was working with the limitations on APIs.
+We found that many public APIs have call limits.
+We worked within this limit by minimizing the amount of calls made during the testing of the website.

 ## User Story

-As a user, I want to enter a movie title in the search bar to receive similar movie recommendations.
+As a user, I want to enter a movie title in the search bar to receive similar movie recommendations, including movie posters, descriptions, and streaming platforms where the movie is available.
 I want to save movie recommendations to my Favorites profile using the favorite button.
 I want to be able to unsave movies from my Favorites profile using the unfavorite button.

 ## Acceptance Criteria